-Many people using voice search want a quick and immediate answer, so by creating a summary answer, you can capture that traffic.
+Many people using voice search want a quick and immediate result, so by creating a summary answer, you can capture that traffic.
 You can always link to a more detailed article for those who need or want the extra information.

-5. Make use of Google My Business
+5. Make use of your Google Business Profile

-By ensuring your GMB listing is up-to-date, you’ll stand a much better chance of showing up in Google Assistant’s local voice search.
+By ensuring your listing is up-to-date, you’ll stand a much better chance of showing up in Google Assistant’s local voice search.

 6. Collect reviews on Yelp

 Yelp is another place where it’s important to add a free listing.
 Though it doesn’t offer as much as Google Business Profile, it’s Siri’s primary source for obtaining local business information.